javedcodes/Hexagon-Image-Gallery/README.md

 ## How to Use

-1. **Download the Source Code**: You can [download the source code here](https://jvcodes.com/hexagon-image-gallery/ and include it in your project.
+1. **Download the Source Code**: You can <a href="https://jvcodes.com/hexagon-image-gallery/" >Hexagon Image Gallery</a> and include it in your project.
 2. **Add Your Images**: Replace the placeholder images in the HTML file with your own.
 3. **Customize the Design**: Modify the CSS file to change the colors, image sizes, and layout as per your requirements.
 4. **Integrate with CMS**: For WordPress or other CMS users, simply paste the HTML and CSS into your page or post as needed.